 For those of you who might want to utilize a more targeted approach, we also added links for the Committees relevant to the cause.

 Monitoring and planning for the institution's financial position and financial control systems is normally undertaken by a finance committee.
 Its role is key to ensuring that the governing body discharges its financial responsibilities correctly and that the institution remains financially viable at all times.

 Criminal Justice Committee

 Senate Criminal Justice Committee is responsible for creating and monitoring bills with respect to Criminal Justice.

 Corrections Committee has jurisdiction over all matters pertaining to: (1) the incarceration and rehabilitation of convicted felons; (2) the establishment and maintenance of programs that provide alternatives to incarceration; and (3) the following state agencies: the Texas Department of Criminal Justice, the Special Prosecution Unit, the Board of Pardons and Paroles, the Texas Civil Commitment Office, and the Texas Correctional Office on Offenders with Medical or Mental Impairments.

 Appropriations basically allocate funds based on bills and decide where the money is spent in regards to claims and accounts.

-When scheduling an appointment to meet with State representatives it can be difficult at times, just like when writing letters.
-We may be unsure of the things we need to discuss.
-Therefore, TPCA prepared what we call our "Fact Sheet".
+It can be difficult to schedule an appointment to meet with Political Officials.
+Like letter writing, we often don't know what to say.
+TPCA prepared what we call our "Fact Sheet" to help with this.
 The "Fact Sheet" is a short summary of the Heat issue within TDCJ and how it needs to change.
 It lists facts and also experiences from people behind those walls.
-Please feel free to print and share .
-We also have included a even shorter 1 page document.
-We recommend handing the one page document to the your Senators or Representatives and giving the comprehensive packet to their Staffer.
+Please feel free to print and share.
+We also have included an even shorter one-page document.
+We recommend handing the one-page document to your Senators or Representatives and giving the comprehensive packet to their Staffer.